We know it’s hard to accept that the holidays aren’t far away. But in this case, it pays to plan ahead.

 What about Christmas and New Year’s?
 The end of December and early January is notorious for the highest-priced flights of the year.
 But COVID-19 has flipped the travel world on its head.
 So as we look ahead to the winter holidays, flights are still looking cheap … like, under $350 roundtrip cheap.

 With this recent deal we found to Switzerland for $800+ off normal holiday prices, you could spend the winter holidays skiing the Swiss Alps and ringing in the New Year in a chalet.
 Better yet, this deal was available from every U.S. airport!

 It’s an unexpected but welcome change: We’re seeing rare cheap flights – especially to Europe – over Christmas, New Year’s, and other holidays at the same low prices we’ve been seeing for summer and fall.
 That’s a big change, as airlines typically jack up prices during these high-demand holidays when they know travelers are willing to fork over more.

-And these cheap holiday fares aren’t just from major hubs.
-We’re finding nationwide flash sales to several European cities from the low $400s roundtrip:
+And these cheap holiday fares aren’t just to one or two cities.
+We’re finding flash sales to several European cities from the low $297 roundtrip:

 Nonstop Delta flights to Europe for Christmas and New Year’s for $500?
 You can hardly get a last-minute ticket to your hometown for the holidays for that price!

 This flight deal is already gone!
 Get Thrifty Traveler Premium to get instant alerts for the next deals we find.